 Restrictions on access to and across Culmback Dam continued as approved by FERC "Order Modifying and Amending Recreation Plan (Issued June 28, 2006)."

 The District continues to use the installed security systems on the Culmback Dam Road in the vicinity of Culmback Dam.
 These systems include motion-activated alarms, lights and cameras.
-Security staff continued to work with District wildlife biologists to minimize the potential impact of these systems on wildlife, such as aiming the lights and alarms and reducing the volume of alarms.

 3.12 JACKSON PROJECT RELICENSING